17 Delicious Food Activities for Kids

 2. Banana Sushi

-Banana sushi is a playful food activity for kids where they spread peanut butter on banana slices roll them in toppings like cereal or chocolate and slice them into sushi pieces and it teaches about textures and flavor combinations and encourages trying new ingredients and children enjoy assembling and eating them and it is perfect for snack time or parties and promotes healthy fun eating experiences.
+Banana sushi is a playful snack where kids spread peanut butter on banana slices, roll them in toppings like cereal or chocolate, and slice them into “sushi” pieces.
+This teaches texture and flavor combinations while encouraging them to try new ingredients.
+It is perfect for parties or snack time and makes healthy eating fun.

 1. Build Your Own Salad